robindavidgames/ci-project02/README.md

         if ((abSeq && bcSeq && dePair) || (cdSeq && deSeq && abPair)) { ...

 * Users were able to use the same dice repeatedly, placing more than 2 numbers each turn.
 To fix this, I created a system of adding class names (clickedDie and usedDie) to dice that had been used and placing "if" statements around the code for using those dice.
 These statements checked which classes were assigned to the dice and if they could be used again.
 This also allowed me to create CSS rules for those classes, updating the colours of dice as they were clicked and used, improving the user experience.
-* A line in the removeNull function was prompting an error in JSHint.
+* A line in the removeNull function was prompting an error in JSHint:

         array[j] && array.push(array[j]);

     I updated the line to use more conventional syntax.
+This also benefits from being more "human readable":

         if (array[j]) {
             array.push(array[j]);
         }

-* The game initially handled scoring by working with 10 seperate arrays (one for each row and column), but these could not be iterated though, causing code that looked like this.
+* The game initially handled scoring by working with 10 seperate arrays (one for each row and column), but these could not be iterated though, leading me to use code that looked like this.

         removeNull(array1);
         removeNull(array2);